BlindSA

 Independence training of the visually impaired child

-It is very important that we strive for independence for the child with visual impairment.
-Family and friends tend to feel sorry for the child with visual impairment and do everything for him.
-This not only deprives him of becoming an independent human being but also has a negative influence on his self-image.
+It is very important that we strive for independence for children with visual impairment.
+Family and friends tend to feel sorry for these children and do everything for them.
+This not only deprives them of becoming an independent human being but also has a negative influence on their self-image.

 A young boy helps with the laundry, closing the washing machine door.